ckaestne/seai/README.md

 # Machine Learning in Production / AI Engineering (17-445/17-645/17-745/11-695)

 *Formerly **Software Engineering for AI-Enabled Systems (SE4AI)**, CMU course that covers how to build, deploy, assure, and maintain applications with machine-learned models.
-Covers **responsible AI** (safety, security, fairness, explainability, …) and **MLOps**.*
+Covers **responsible AI** (safety, security, fairness, explainability, transparency) and **MLOps**.*

 ***

 ![Course topics overview](overview.svg "Course topics overview")

-In 2022, the class will be offered in the Spring semester.
-The Spring 2022 offering, like Spring 2021, does not have formal prerequisites, but expects some familiarity with machine learning concepts and basic programming skills.
-Going forward, we plan to offer the course every spring semester.
+In 2022, the class will be offered both in the Spring and the Fall semester.
+In 2023, it will be offered at least in the spring.
+In all offerings since 2021, the class does not have formal prerequisites, but expects some familiarity with machine learning concepts and basic programming skills.

 See the specific offering of the course you are interested in: